vuejs/vue-loader/README.md

 - `refSugar: boolean`: enable experimental ref sugar.

 - `customElement: boolean | RegExp`: enable custom elements mode.
 An SFC loaded in custom elements mode inlines its `<style>` tags as strings under the component's `styles` option.
 When used with `defineCustomElement` from Vue core, the styles will be injected into the custom element's shadow root.

   - Default is `/\.ce\.vue$/`
   - Setting to `true` will process all `.vue` files in custom element mode.

+- `enableTsInTemplate: boolean` (16.8+): allow TS expressions in templates when `<script>` has `lang="ts"`.
+Defaults to `true`.

+  - When used with `ts-loader`, due to `ts-loader`'s cache invalidation behavior, it sometimes prevents the template from being hot-reloaded in isolation, causing the component to reload despite only the template being edited.
+If this is annoying, you can set this option to `false` (and avoid using TS expressions in templates).

+  - Alternatively, leave this option on (by default) and use [`esbuild-loader`](https://github.com/privatenumber/esbuild-loader) to transpile TS instead, which doesn't suffer from this problem (it's also a lot faster).
+However, do note you will need to rely on TS type checking from other sources (e.g. IDE or `vue-tsc`).

 ## What is Vue Loader?